iExecBlockchainComputing/rlc-multichain/README.md

 ## Upgrades

-Both RLCAdapter and RLCOFT contracts are implemented using the UUPS pattern, allowing for seamless contract upgrades while maintaining the same proxy address.
+All core contracts (RLCCrosschainToken, RLCLiquidityUnifier, and IexecLayerZeroBridge) are implemented using the UUPS pattern, allowing for seamless contract upgrades while maintaining the same proxy address.

 ### Upgrade Architecture